ihash22/spring-petclinic/readme_devops.md

 screenshots/Screenshot 2025-07-31 at 10.04.35 AM.png

-* Committed these and pushed to main and checked to see if Jenkins was able to capture the new changes
+* Commit these and push to main and check to see if Jenkins was able to capture the new changes

 screenshots/Screenshot 2025-07-31 at 10.05.29 AM.png

-* In the Jenkins container I ran the ansible playbook.
+* In the Jenkins container run the ansible playbook.
 Jenkins can now remotely control the Devops VM

 ```
 /var/jenkins_home/workspace/dev ops-petclinic-pipeline/ansible# ansible-playbook